Mexico City is a vegan mecca!

 As we vegans like to do, every time I travel to a new country I’m planning my days around where I will eat.
-I research and star all the vegan options I can find from the internet and HappyCow on Google Maps.
+I research and star all the vegan options I can find on the internet and HappyCow on Google Maps.
 Pro Tip: Did you know you can see all your starred places on Google Maps even when you don’t have internet?
 It’s the best!

-As soon as I arrived into the city I was ready to eat.
+As soon as I arrived in the city I was ready to eat.
 I walked around to a few places I found on Google Maps that ended up not being closed.
 That is really annoying, especially when you are starving!
 This happened to me a ton in Medellin, too.
 Please, help a vegan out!
 If you ever stumble upon a place that is closed down please update Google Maps with that info!
 They make it really easy: click “Suggest an edit” and at the top is a toggle to tell them it’s closed or doesn’t exist.
 If you feel like going the extra mile then update it on HappyCow too.
 Thanks for being an awesome vegan traveler!

 While I was walking around I checked HappyCow and Utopia happened to open in a few minutes.
 I got over there and they were still setting up but thankfully let me sit down to order.
 I asked to just give me whatever was good and was served four delicious tacos with soy meat, avocado sauce, cilantro, and red onion with a squeeze of fresh lime (65 pesos, $3.20 USD).
 It was so simple but some of the tastiest tacos I’ve ever had at a great price.
 That’s what I love so much about Mexico.
 The ingredients are the freshest that even the simplest thing tastes incredible.
 Oh the avocados *drool*